Zadar: High Middle Ages

 This did not break the spirit of the city, however.
-Its commerce was suffering due to a lack of autonomy under Venice, while it enjoyed considerable autonomy under the much more feudal Kingdom of Croatia-Hungary.
-A number of insurrections followed (1242–1243, 1320s, 1345–1346 – the latter resulted in a sixteen-month-long Venetian siege) which finally resulted in Zadar coming back under the crown of King Louis I of Croatia-Hungary under the Treaty of Zadar, in 1358.
-After the War of Chioggia between Genoa and Venice, Chioggia concluded on 14 March 1381 an alliance with Zadar and Trogir against Venice, and finally Chioggia became better protected by Venice in 1412, because Šibenik became in 1412 the seat of the main customs office and the seat of the salt consumers office with a monopoly on the salt trade in Chioggia and on the whole Adriatic Sea.
+Its commerce was suffering due to a lack of autonomy under Venice, while it enjoyed considerable autonomy under the much more feudal Kingdom of Hungary.

+Louis I of Hungary, having declared war on Venice, conquered the city in 1357, and annexed it with the Treaty of Zadar, which forced Doge Giovanni Dolfin to renounce Venice's dominion over the city and all of Dalmatia.
+After the War of Chioggia between Genoa and Venice, Chioggia concluded on 14 March 1381 an alliance with Zadar and Trogir against Venice, and finally Chioggia became better protected by Venice in 1412, because in that year Šibenik (Sebenico) became the seat of the main customs office and the seat of the salt consumers office with a monopoly on the salt trade in Chioggia and on the whole Adriatic Sea.
 After the death of Louis, Zadar recognized the rule of king Sigismund, and after him, that of Ladislaus of Naples.
-During his reign Croatia-Hungary was enveloped in a bloody civil war.
+During his reign the Kingdom of Hungary was enveloped in a bloody civil war.
 In 1409, Venice, seeing that Ladislaus was about to be defeated, and eager to exploit the situation despite its relative military weakness, offered to buy his "rights" on Dalmatia for a mere 100,000 ducats.
 Knowing he had lost the region in any case, Ladislaus accepted.
 Zadar was, thus sold back to the Venetians for a paltry sum.

-The population of Zadar during the medieval period was predominantly Croatian, according to numerous archival documents, and Croatian was used in liturgy, as shown by the writings of cardinal Boson, who followed Pope Alexander III en route to Venice in 1177.
-When the papal ships took shelter in the harbour of Zadar, the inhabitants greeted the Pope by singing lauds and canticles in Croatian.